onap/oom-platform-cert-service/README.md

     https://wiki.onap.org/display/DW/OOM+Certification+Service
     ```

-Project consists of three submodules:
+Project consists of four submodules:
 1. oom-certservice-api
 2. oom-certservice-client
 3. oom-certservice-post-processor
+4. oom-certservice-k8s-external-provider

 Detailed information about submodules can be found in ```README.md``` in their directories.